Trio: async programming for humans and snake people¶

 This project is young and still somewhat experimental: the overall design is solid and the existing features are fully tested and documented, but you may encounter missing functionality or rough edges.
 We do encourage you do use it, but you should read and subscribe to issue #1 to get warning and a chance to give feedback about any compatibility-breaking changes.

-- Supported environments: Linux, MacOS, or Windows running some kind of Python 3.5-or-better (either CPython or PyPy3 is fine). *BSD and illumus likely work too, but are untested.
+Supported environments: Linux, macOS, or Windows running some kind of Python 3.5-or-better (either CPython or PyPy3 is fine). *BSD and illumos likely work too, but are untested.

 python3 -m pip install -U trio(or on Windows, maybe